Q: Can we request specific game days, to be on a certain team or On the same team as another participant.

 A: South Lake Little League is a volunteer organization and the success of our league depends on community and parent involvement.
 The Managers, Coaches, Team Moms and Board of Directors are all volunteers that give their personal time to make the league a success and we could not do it without our volunteers!
 The concession stand provides needed funds for the league to continue to provide the needed equipment and upkeep.

-If you have, or know of, a student in need of volunteer hours please have them contact our concession manager to set up dates and times to work in the concession stand have them bring in their paperwork and at the end of the evening it will be signed for their completed time.
+If you have, or know of, a student in need of volunteer hours please have them contact our concession manager to set up dates and times to work in the concession stand.
+Their volunteer hours sheet will be completed and signed at the end of the shift.

-Q: Are Board Members, Managers, Coaches or Team Moms compensated in any way?
+Q: Are Board Members, Managers, Coaches, or Team Parents compensated?

-A: Absolutely not.
-South Lake Little League is a non-profit organization completely dependent on it's dedicated volunteers to make it a success.
-All of the above mentioned volunteers work countless hours of their personal time to assure a successful season, they are not compensated for this with anything more than the happiness of our players and a thank you from our families.
+A: South Lake Little League is a non-profit organization completely dependent on it's dedicated volunteers to make it a success.
+All of the above-mentioned volunteers work countless hours of their personal time to assure a successful season.
+Board Members, with players in the League, do receive 50% off the posted registration fees.
+All other board members and volunteers are not compensated with anything more than the happiness of our players and a thank you from our families.

 Q: What bats are approved to be used at SLLL?